Americanization: Media and popular culture

+Despite the restrictions placed by communist authorities, Americanization would continue to spread out over the Iron Curtain even before the collapse of the Soviet Union and accelerated afterwards.
+The first McDonald's in Soviet Russia had a grand opening on Moscow's Pushkin Square on 31 January 1990 with approximately 38,000 customers waiting in hours long lines, breaking company records at the time.
+By 1997, there were 21 locations of the Russian chain.

+The importation of Little Golden Books (Petits Livres d'Or) to France under the publisher Cocorico after World War II is discussed as a subtle way of implementing cultural productions that "presented the economic principles of American liberalism in a favorable light" in a study by Cécile Boulaire.

 Foreign versions of American television programs are rebroadcast around the world, many of them through American broadcasters and their subsidiaries (such as HBO Asia, CNBC Europe and CNN International).
-Many of the distributors broadcast mainly American programming on their television channels.
-In 2006, a survey of 20 countries by Radio Times found seven American shows in the ten most watched: CSI: Miami, Lost, Desperate Housewives, The Simpsons, CSI: Crime Scene Investigation, Without a Trace and The Adventures of Jimmy Neutron: Boy Genius.
+Many of the distributors broadcast American programming on their television channels.
+In 2006, a survey of 20 countries by Radio Times found seven American shows in the ten most watched: CSI: Miami, Lost, Desperate Housewives, The Simpsons, CSI: Crime Scene Investigation, Without a Trace, and The Adventures of Jimmy Neutron: Boy Genius.

-American films are also extremely popular around the world and often dominate cinemas as a result of a high demand of US product exported to consumers to clear away the outlook of World War II.
+American films have been historically extremely popular around the world and often dominate cinemas as a result of a high demand of U.S. product exported to consumers to clear away the outlook of World War II.
 The top 50 highest-grossing films of all time were all made entirely or partially in the United States.
-Often, part of the negotiating in free trade agreements between the US and other nations involves screen quotas.
-One such case is Mexico, which abolished screen quotas after the establishment of the North American Free Trade Agreement (NAFTA) with the US and Canada.
-South Korea has agreed to reduce its quota under pressure from the US as part of a free trade deal.
+Often, part of the negotiating in free trade agreements between the U.S. and other nations involves screen quotas.
+One such case is Mexico, which abolished screen quotas after the establishment of the North American Free Trade Agreement (NAFTA) with the U.S. and Canada.

-Many American musicians, such as Elvis Presley and Michael Jackson, are internationally known and have sold over 500 million albums each.
-Michael Jackson's album Thriller, at 100 million sales, is the best-selling album of all time.
+Many American musicians, such as Elvis Presley and Michael Jackson, are popular worldwide and have sold over 500 million albums each.
+Michael Jackson's album Thriller, at 100 million sales, is the best-selling album of all time internationally.

-By the study of vocabulary and spelling of English words in books and tweets, American English is more common in communities in the European Union than British English.
-This trend is more apparent in the events after World War II and the end of the Soviet Union.
+By the study of vocabulary and spelling of English words in books and tweets, American English is more common in communities of the European Union than British English.